 About these instructions

 Whether setting up your development environment on an OSX or Ubuntu operated machine, the following instructions will be run from your computer's terminal prompt.
-It is also important to remember that when following these instructions, to only run one command at a time.
+It is also important to remember when following these instructions to only run one command at a time.

-The beginning of a command is denoted by the
+The beginning of a command is marked by the

 Install the Terminator terminal emulator